benmvp/slides/md/2016-es6-developer-week.md

 ```

 NOTES:
-- Technically, since `i` is hoisted, you technically should define it at the top of the function
+- Technically, since `i` is hoisted, you should define it at the top of the function
 - The `length` of `list` gets retrieved w/ every iteration so we should store it
+- No one wants to write loops like this!

 /////